Postponement of NCDC 2020

 A Quick Summary

 Here’s a quick summary of the key rules that most people will be interested in.
 For more details, check out the other sections below!

-- A college dancer is anyone who attended a degree-granting program in the last 6 months and is under the age of 35.
+- A college dancer is anyone who attended a degree-granting program in the last 6 months.
 Only college dancers are eligible for titles or to participate in the team matches.

 - You can dance up to two consecutive levels in any given style.

 - There is no restriction on the number of entries a couple can enter, though individuals cannot enter the same event twice.

 - Costumes are not allowed below silver.
 This will be enforced.
 Costumes are defined as any outfit that includes stones, feathers, or floats and are built with the purpose of competitive dancing.

 - A newcomer dancer is anyone who has not danced prior to the last year in any style.
 This will be enforced by the honor system.
 Please remember that true newcomers are the newest members of our community.
 We all want their experiences to be powerful and positive so that they continuing dancing.
 The organizers reserve the right to change or invalidate the registration of anyone who is demonstratively not a newcomer yet is dancing in newcomer.

 - We will follow USA Dance syllabus rules.
 This will be largely by honor system, but organizers reserve the right to invigilate blatant abuses (shadow in smooth bronze waltz, etc.).
 The syllabus can be found here.

 - Same-sex partnerships are allowed.
 Same-sex couples will compete against other opposite-sex couples dancing at their level and style.

 - Alumni may enter in the open adult pre-championship / champion events only.
 100% of alumni entry fees will go towards scholarship for the syllabus level finalists.
 Alumni are not eligible to win any national collegiate titles, and the open level collegiate placements will be determined in separate heats.

 - The team matches are run differently than many competitions in the country.
 You should check out the details below.